-A typical CF-FM call has up to three call components: a short initial upwards FM sweep (iFM), a long central CF segment (CF), and a short terminal downward FM sweep (tFM) (sensu (31)).
-The CF component is used for the flutter detection of prey wingbeats (32) based on high-resolution frequency analysis around the CF frequency in the bat’s auditory fovea (33).
-Different CF-FM bat species, and even individuals within a species use specific CF-frequencies that are matched to their acoustic foveas (34).
-Individual bats also compensate for flight-induced Doppler shifts to keep the CF-frequency of the returning echo within their acoustic fovea (35,36).
-Despite potential temporal overlap of emitted call and returning echo, Doppler-shift compensation spectrally separates the CF parts of the echo and call when a bat is echolocating alone.
-In groups however, temporal and spectral overlaps between neighbours’ calls and own incoming echoes is bound to occur.
-While the CF component is involved in prey detection, the tFM component is thought to be involved in target ranging (31,37), and the role of the iFM remains ambiguous.
-Comparable to call alterations in FM-bats (38), CF-FM bats show rapid alterations in tFM bandwidth and duration based on the behavioural context, e.g. resting, landing or prey capture (31,36,37).
+A typical CF-FM call has up to three call components: a short initial upwards FM sweep (iFM), a long central CF-component (CF), and a short terminal downward FM sweep (tFM) (31).
+The CF-component is used for prey detection based on a highly resolved frequency analysis in the bat’s auditory fovea (32,33).
+The CF-frequency differs between species and even individuals (34?
+ALSO SCHUCHMANN & SIEMERS), and also during flight, where bats lower their emission frequency to compensate for flight-induced Doppler-shifts to keep the echo-frequency constant (35,36).
+When flying alone, this Doppler-shift compensation separates temporally overlapping calls and echoes in frequency space.
+In groups, however, both temporal and spectral overlap between own echoes and the calls and echoes of close-by bats is bound to occur.
+The tFM-component is thought to be involved in target ranging (31,37), while the role of the iFM remains ambiguous.
+Comparable to call alterations in FM-bats (38), CF-FM bats adjust tFM bandwidth and duration to the behavioural task such as prey capture, landing, or resting (31,36,37).

-Previous investigations of group echolocation in CF-FM bats found no support for changes in CF frequencies to avoid spectral overlap (“jamming avoidance response”)(23,39,40).
-Recent studies in low duty cycle FM bats also questioned the efficacy of a jamming avoidance response in groups (22,41).
-While there are multiple studes investigating the CF component, we are only aware of one study that quantified changes of the FM-component in group flight, reporting an increased tFM duration and bandwidth (23).
-Given the tFM’s flexibility and role in ranging, there is a strong need for its explicit quantification in multi-bat contexts.
-The tFM may show the same kinds of changes in multi-bat contexts as shown in low-duty cycle bats, which also use their FM calls primarily for ranging (14,20,29).
+Previous investigations of group echolocation in high duty-cycle CF-FM bats found no support for changes in CF-frequencies to avoid spectral overlap (“jamming avoidance response”)(23,39,40), and only one study quantified changes of the FM-component, reporting increased tFM duration and bandwidth in group flight (23).
+Given the tFM’s flexibility and role in ranging, matching its flexibility (JAMMING REFS) and role (14,20,29) in low duty-cylce bats, there is a strong need for its explicit quantification in multi-bat contexts.

-To study the effect of group size on free flying horseshoe bats, we recorded bat activity in their natural habitat using a synchronized audio and video setup.
-We used two lines of acoustic analysis, the first extracts parameters from non-overlapping individual calls and the second, which extracts parameters from multiple overlapping and non-overlapping calls.
-The analysis of recordings with overlapping calls is a nascent field (but see 42), and acoustic measurements have not been attempted on overlapping CF-FM calls to the best of our knowledge.
-We compared the difference in CF and FM call parameters across single and multiple bat flight periods.
-The results from both lines of acoustic analysis suggest no major differences in the measured call parameters when bats were echolocating alone or in the presence of others.
+Here, we recorded the activity of two species of horseshoe bats flying in their natural habitat alone and in groups of up to four individuals.
+Using synchronized audio and video recordings and custom-developed analysis routines, we quantified the effect of group size on multiple temporal and spectral parameters of horseshoe bat echolocation calls.
+Using two approaches, we analyzed both non-overlapping individual calls as well as multiple overlapping and non-overlapping calls.
+The analysis of overlapping calls is a nascent field (but see 42), and was, to our knowledge, not yet applied to overlapping CF-FM calls.
+Based on both analysis approaches, we found major differences in call duration and frequency parameters.
+Despite their long calls that are prone to spectro-temporal overlap, horseshoe bats seem not to alter their calls when flying in groups of up to four bats in a complex echoic cave environment

 2 Methods